skilld-labs/zen/README.txt

      that the .info file already has an entry for your html-elements.css file.

-  7. Edit the template.php and theme-settings.php files in your sub-theme's folder; replace ALL occurances of "STARTERKIT" with the name of your sub-theme.
+  7. Edit the template.php and theme-settings.php files in your sub-theme's folder; replace ALL occurrences of "STARTERKIT" with the name of your sub-theme.

      For example, edit foo/template.php and foo/theme-settings.php and replace